qeeqbox/threat-intelligence/README.md

 Convert the gathered raw data into an readable\usable format (Remove false positive and structure the data)

 #### Analysis & Production
-Evaluate the structured data and create actionable information based on the requirements specified in the Planning step.
+Evaluate the structured data and create actionable information based on the requirements specified in the Planning step

 #### Dissemination & Feedback
 Share the finished intelligence output with the appropriate stakeholders